Want to get a super food like pumpkin into your family? Put it in cookies!

 Perfect for a Halloween party, Thanksgiving dinner, or potluck at your kids’ school, healthy pumpkin cookies will be a huge hit!
 The recipe is so simple, too, that your kids will love helping you out in the kitchen.
 This is a huge batch, but the cookies freeze excellently and are even good right out of the freezer (or thaw in half an hour on the countertop).

-This post contains affiliate links to Amazon, Vitacost and Tropical Traditions from which I earn a commission.
+This post contains affiliate links to Amazon, Vitacost, Real Plans, and others from which I earn a commission.
 See my full disclosure statement here.